 The sweat glands and reproductive glands are also affected; almost all males with CF are sterile because of absence or impairment of vas deferens, whereas females have reduced fertility.
 The impact on the sweat gland give rise to abnormally high chloride secretion; a simple analysis of sweat chloride content continues to be the gold standard for CF diagnosis.

-Here are five (5) nursing care plans (NCP) for cystic fibrosis:
+Here are five (5) nursing care plans (NCP) and nursing diagnosis (NDx) for cystic fibrosis:

 - Impaired Gas Exchange